Top 5 Waterfalls Near Asheville .

 Triple Falls bears the most striking rock formations of its fellows; it cascades three times, forming a series of tall, almost step-like structures.

 If I remember correctly, there is a sign at Triple Falls which reads “Do not climb.”
-Unfortunately, I was 17 when I visited Triple Falls, and accompanied by female classmates, so climb the falls is exactly what I did.
+Unfortunately, I was seventeen when first I visited Triple Falls, so climb the falls is exactly what I did.
 To clarify: I in no way endorse this course of action.
+I nearly slipped and met my doom many a time.

 Trails Mentioned